 Located in Trinity Park, the Fort Worth Police & Firefighters Memorial is a tribute expressing appreciation and memory for all of Fort Worth’s lost heroes.

-Behind each name engraved on the memorial is a story of courage, heroism and sacrifice.
+Behind each name engraved on the memorial is a story of courage, heroism, and sacrifice.
 It is beautiful in both daytime and nighttime!

 The nighttime is just magical in Sundance Square.
 Be sure to see the fountains light up and dance!
 And if you are a huge fountain fan like me, check out the Fort Worth Water Gardens!

 Behind the fountains, you will find the Chisholm Trail Mural Building featuring the Chisholm Trail mural painted by Richard Haas in 1985.
 It pays homage to the legendary cattle drives of the late 19th century and is considered to be the most photographed building in Sundance Square.